Testing decaying dark matter models as a solution to the $S_8$ tension with the thermal Sunyaev-Zel'dovich effect: Cosmological analysis

 \subsection{Systematic effects}

 Finally, we consider systematic uncertainties in our analysis.
-As discussed in \cite{Planck2016XXII} and T22, the mass bias and the pressure profile model are not well constrained, affecting the cosmological analysis with the SZ power spectrum.
-We summarize the results in Table.~\ref{table:ddm1bias} and Table.~\ref{table:ddm2bias} for the $\Lambda$DDM1 and $\Lambda$DDM2 models.
+As discussed in \cite{Planck2016XXII} and T22, the mass bias and the pressure profile model are not well constrained, which affects the cosmological analysis with the SZ power spectrum.
+We summarize the results in Table~\ref{table:ddm1bias} and Table~\ref{table:ddm2bias} for the $\Lambda$DDM1 and $\Lambda$DDM2 models.

-First, in order to investigate the impact on our DDM's constraints from the mass bias, we replaced the CCCP's mass bias prior with two other ones: one from the Weighting the Giants weak lensing measurements (\citealt{Linden2014}; WtG) and the other from cosmological hydrodynamical simulations (\citealt{Biffi2016}; BIFFI).
-Table.~\ref{table:ddm1bias} shows their comparison in $\Gamma_{-1}$ and its lower bound at 95\% confidence level.
+First, in order to investigate the impact on our DDM constraints from the mass bias, we replaced the mass bias prior on the CCCP with two others: one from the ``weighting the giants'' weak lensing measurements (\citealt{Linden2014}; WtG) and the other from cosmological hydrodynamical simulations (\citealt{Biffi2016}; BIFFI).
+Table~\ref{table:ddm1bias} shows a comparison of the effects of these two mass bias priors on $\Gamma_{-1}$ and its lower bound at 95\% confidence level.
 The result shows that the $\Gamma^{-1}$ value increases as the mass bias increases (or $1-b$ decreases).
-The reason is that the amplitude of the SZ power spectrum model shifts downwards when the mass bias increases, as in Eq.\,\ref{eq:p500}, which reduces the $S_8$ discrepancy between the \planck\ CMB and SZ results and thus requires a smaller amount of dark matter decay, in other words, longer decay lifetime.
+The reason is that the amplitude of the SZ power spectrum model shifts downwards when the mass bias increases, as in Eq.\,\ref{eq:p500}, which reduces the $S_8$ discrepancy between the \planck\ CMB and SZ results and thus requires a smaller amount of DDM or, in other words, a longer decay lifetime.

-In addition, we investigated the impact on our DDM's constraints from the pressure profile model by replacing P13 with two other models: one based on the combination of \xmm\ measurements and numerical simulations (\citealt{Arnaud2010}; A10) and the other based on the analysis with combined data from \planck\ and ACT (\citealt{Pointecouteau2021}; PACT21).
-Table.~\ref{table:ddm1bias} shows their comparison in $\Gamma^{-1}$ and its lower band at 95\% confidence level.
+In addition, we investigated the impact of the pressure profile model on our DDM constraints by replacing P13 with two other models: one based on the combination of \xmm\ measurements and numerical simulations (\citealt{Arnaud2010}; A10) and the other based on the analysis with combined data from \planck\ and ACT (\citealt{Pointecouteau2021}; PACT21).
+Table~\ref{table:ddm1bias} shows a comparison of the effects of these models on $\Gamma^{-1}$ and its lower band at 95\% confidence level.
 The result shows that the $\Gamma^{-1}$ value of PACT21 is higher than the others.
-The reason is that the amplitude of the PACT21 pressure profile is slightly lower than the others, as shown in Fig. 5 in \cite{Pointecouteau2021}.
-It shifts the amplitude of the SZ power spectrum model downwards, reduces the $S_8$ discrepancy between the \planck\ CMB and SZ results, and requires less amount of dark matter decay.
+The reason is that the amplitude of the PACT21 pressure profile is slightly lower than the others, as shown in Fig. 5 of \cite{Pointecouteau2021}.
+This shifts the amplitude of the SZ power spectrum model downwards, reduces the $S_8$ discrepancy between the \planck\ CMB and SZ results, and requires less DDM.